-The first specific objective examined the gender sensitivity of TUDRIDEP.
+The first specific objective examined the gender sensitivity of Summary of Main Findings TUDRIDEP.
 Guided by the institutional policy analysis, the findings showed that TUDRIDEP's gender policy, its objectives and operating guiding principles were all gender aware.
 The objectives of the intervention, the sensitization exercise at the start of the intervention, the selection criteria, the components of the intervention package and the training offered to farmers were also gender aware.
 The case respondents perceived that after the intervention, a cordial relationship existed between spouses in the household.
 There was an increase in women's income, their participation in decision-making concerning animal husbandry and other domestic issues increased.
 Increased decision-making was traced to women's increased contribution to household income.
 At the community level, the case respondents perceived that case women had gained more respect; women's voice and financial contribution increased at community meetings; and case women took up leadership positions.
 However, these improvements in the life of the women did not change the gender division of labour at the household level, thus the TUDRIDEP intervention can be described as having met a practical gender need and the intervention was gender specific.

 The TUDRIDEP was not ideologically neutral.
-It is gendered with very few female staff in general and at management level.
+It is gendered with very female staff in general and at management level.
 Therefore, rules and regulations from such a team were likely not to favour women.
-TUDRIDEP had implemented a gender specific intervention that had not altered the gender relations that constrain women in the case communities.
-The gendered nature of TUDRIDEP may have contributed to its inability to go beyond meeting practical needs to meet strategic gender needs.
+TUDRIDEP had regulations from such a team were likely not to favour women.
+TUDRIDEP had regulations from such a team were likely not to favour women.
+TUDRIDEP had regulations that a gender specific intervention that had not altered the gender implemented a gender specific intervention that had not altered the gender implemented to constrain women in the case communities.
+The gendered nature of relations that constrain women in the case communities.
+The gendered nature of relations that constrain women in the case communities.
+The gendered nature of relations that constrain women in the case communities.